Role of the Safeguarding Trainers

 - To promote child safeguarding by working with the safeguarding committee to identify training needs;

 - Delivering full-day and information-session safeguarding training to those identified by the safeguarding committee in the Church body;

 - Keeping records of all of those who have been trained;

 - Contributing to upholding the seven standards in practice and behaviour.

-There are five accredited trainers for the Diocese of Ferns, namely, Colette O’Doherty, Dervla Tierney, Fr Gerry O’Leary, Fr Aodhán Marken and Fr Ken Quinn.
+There are four accredited trainers for the Diocese of Ferns, namely, Colette O’Doherty, Dervla Tierney, Fr Gerry O’Leary and Fr Aodhán Marken.
 Each year, training is provided for those who work with children and young people in our Diocese.
 This includes clergy, religious, parish staff, and volunteers.
 The training provided is consistent with National Standards as determined by the National Board for Safeguarding Children in the Catholic Church in Ireland.
 Training Plan for 2019.